SnaBe/node-unusual-effects/README.md

 There are some examples available in the [examples](https://github.com/SnaBe/node-unusual-effects/tree/master/examples) directory.

 - Setting up a basic project.
-- Find Unusual effects using effect names and ids.
+- Find Unusual Effects using effect names and ids.
-- Get particle images for Unusual effects.
+- Get Particle Images for Unusual Effects.
-- Get Unusual effects from EconItem objects.
+- Get Unusual Effects from [EconItem objects](https://github.com/DoctorMcKay/node-steamcommunity/wiki/CEconItem).

 ## Documentation